isawesom3/a-not-so-illusion-2.0/README.md

 # an illusion 2.0

 notice:
-worked really hard on this hope u enjoy(there are exactly 4,100 lines of the CODE!!!!!!!!!)-
+worked really hard on this hope u enjoy(there are exactly 4,100 lines of the CODE!!!!!!!!!)
+AND its only python TURTLE